khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 **Communicate confidence.** Users rely on the system to make decisions, but they should not trust the system entirely.
 Communicating confidence allows users to know how much scrutiny they should put recommendations under.

 **Be transparent.** Establish trust by ensuring the user always knows when they are interacting with AI, and when content or recommendations come from AI.
+Some third party AI services require us to disclose that a user is interacting with an AI system.

 In the UI, use active phrases such as:
 * AI created this summary.